AbdulwahidHusein/MessgeMirror/Readme.md

+# This reposittory Contains Two main Projects

-# Message Forwarder Telegram Bot
+# Message Forwarder and Settlment Telegram Bot

-This repository contains a Message Forwarder Telegram bot built using FastAPI.
+This Project contains a Message Forwarder Telegram bot built using FastAPI.
 The bot allows administrators to create pairs of Telegram groups, enabling seamless message forwarding between them.

 ## Features